 Students may contact the counselor directly or be referred by another person.
 Supporting a student at times involves collaborating with other people such as parents, teachers or coaches.
 Still, issues discussed with the counselor privately are confidential.
+Counselors will guide and advise students and families in ways that conform to the teachings of the Catholic Church.
 There are exceptions to confidentiality that may be permitted or mandated by California law.
 Such exceptions include, but are not limited to, reporting suspected child abuse, and/or when a student poses a serious threat of harm to himself or to others.